sehlen-bsi/botan-docs/docs/cryptodoc/src/06_hpke.rst

    ciphertext decryption.
 -  ``do_decrypt(input, input length)``:

-   1. Peform preliminary length checks of the input.
+   1. Perform preliminary length checks of the input and ensure that an ``IV`` has been set.
+If not terminate with respective error.
    2. Extract the public point from input and compute the ECDH secret ``s`` using the provided ECDH private key and the other parties public point.
 This operation honors the defined ECIES flags.
 Thus